This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent another TIA or a stroke:

-- Manage health conditions: High blood pressure, diabetes, and high cholesterol all increase your risk of stroke.
-Take your medicines as directed.
-Do not stop taking these medicines.
-Follow your primary healthcare provider's instructions to check your blood pressure and blood sugar levels.
-Write the numbers down to show him.
+- Manage health conditions.
+High blood pressure, diabetes, and high cholesterol all increase your risk for a TIA or stroke.
+Take your medicine as directed.
+Follow your healthcare provider's instructions to check your blood pressure and blood sugar levels.
+Keep a record of your blood pressure and blood sugar readings.
+Bring the record with you to follow-up visits with your healthcare provider.

-- Eat healthy foods: The foods you eat can help prevent or manage high blood pressure, high cholesterol, and diabetes.
+- Eat a variety of healthy foods.
+The foods you eat can help prevent or manage high blood pressure, high cholesterol, and diabetes.
 Eat foods that are low in fat, cholesterol, salt, and sugar.
 Eat at least 5 servings of fruits and vegetables each day.
 Include food that are high in potassium, such as potatoes and bananas.
-If you take warfarin, it works best when you eat about the same amount of vitamin K each day.
-Vitamin K is found mainly in leafy green vegetables.
-Ask your primary healthcare provider for a list of other foods that contain vitamin K.

 Know the FAST test to recognize the signs of a stroke: